quocnapy2001/Forage-Gas-Storage-Trading/README.md

 # Gas Trading

+## Purpose:
+- A pricer model that estimate how much a trade worth if we buy energy during summer when the price are cheap and sell it in the winter when the price have increased.

 ## Data:
 - Monthly natural gas prices.
 Each data point is:
     + the market purchase price of natural gas.